-- The Committee also determined to differentiate the performance measures used in the long-term and short-term incentive programs.
+- The Committee also determined to differentiate the performance measures used in the long-term and short-term incentive programs in the future.
 Underlying sales growth and earnings per share growth will be used as the performance measures for the Annual Incentive Plan for fiscal year 2014.
 The Committee evaluated several performance measures and reviewed peer group practices, after which it determined to add underlying sales growth to focus management on loading capacity in existing assets.
-This measure will be balanced with the earnings measure to ensure that it drives profitable growth. - · We continued our demonstrated commitment to performance-driven pay:
+This measure will be balanced with the earnings measure to ensure that it drives profitable growth. - We continued our demonstrated commitment to performance-driven pay:

-The chart below compares Target and Realizable Pay for the chief executive officer over successive three-year periods to Total Shareholder Return (TSR) for the same period.2 The chart shows the sensitivity of Realizable Pay to TSR, as Target Pay remains relatively stable.
+The chart below compares target and Realizable Pay for the chief executive officer over successive three-year periods to Total Shareholder Return (TSR) for the same period.2 The chart shows the sensitivity of Realizable Pay to TSR, as target pay remains relatively stable.

 Target pay is target total direct compensation.
-Please see page 43 for an explanation of total direct compensation.
-We use the definition of Realizable Pay recommended by The Conference Board Working Group on Supplemental Pay Disclosure in "Supplemental Pay Disclosure: Overview of Issues, Proposal Definitions, and a Conceptual Framework" (The Conference Board, 2013).
+Explanation of the components of total direct compensation and how target values are determined begins on page 43.
+For purposes of calculating target pay for the chart, stock options have been valued at the grant date fair value reported in the Summary Compensation Table for the relevant years.
+We use the definition of Realizable Pay recommended by The Conference Board Working Group on Supplemental Pay Disclosure in "Supplemental Pay Disclosure: Overview of Issues, Proposed Definitions, and a Conceptual Framework" (The Conference Board, 2013).
 Realizable Pay includes base salary, actual annual incentive awards, and the year-end value of the equity awards issued during the relevant period using the closing market price of our common stock on the last trading day of the period.
 Year-end value for stock options is the intrinsic value of the option; i.e., the amount of the difference between the exercise price of the option and the closing market price of a share of stock on the last day of the fiscal year.
 Performance shares are reflected at the target level.
 Total Shareholder Return is stock price appreciation from the first day of the period through the last, plus dividends paid for the year.